shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 #### INSTRUCTIONS

-1. In a large bowl, mix brown sugar, paprika, chili powder, salt, pepper, and cayenne powder.
+1. In a food processor, blend olive oil, coriander, cumin, turmeric, cayenne powder, garam masala, paprika, red food powder, yogurt, lemon juice, and garlic and ginger paste, and salt.
-2. Toss the chicken with the spices until fully coated.
-Let it marinate in the fridge for 6-12 hours.
+2. Mix the tandoori paste and chicken in a large bowl.
+Toss until fully coated.
+Let it marinate in the fridge for 6-24 hours.
 3. Preheat the grill by setting all burners to high, about 3-5 minutes.
 4. Turn off one burner and maintain a grill temperature of 325-350 degrees.
-5. Oil the grates and cook the drumsticks on the hottest side of the grill, brush the drumsticks with the BBQ sauce before placing it skin-down.
-Cook until they become brown and blistered, about 5 minutes.
+5. Oil the grates and cook the drumsticks on the hottest side of the grill, skin-down.
+Cook until they become blistered, about 5 minutes.
-6. Coat the bottom side of the chicken with BBQ sauce and flip the drumsticks to cook for about 4-6 minutes.
+6. Flip the drumsticks and cook on the opposite side, about 4-6 minutes.
-7. Move the drumsticks to the cool side of the grill and cook skin-up for 25 minutes, until the chicken has reached over 170 degrees.
+7. Move the chicken drumsticks to the cool side of the grill and cook skin-up for 25 minutes, until the chicken has reached over 170 degrees.
 8. Let the chicken rest for 10 minutes before serving.
+9. Garnish with lemon wedges and serve with riata.